russmckendrick/records/content/albums/a-new-career-in-a-new-town-19771982-10919769/index.md

 ---
 title: "David Bowie - A New Career In A New Town [ 1977–1982 ]"
-album_artist: "David Bowie"
+artist: "David Bowie"
-album_title: "A New Career In A New Town [ 1977–1982 ]"
+album_name: "A New Career In A New Town [ 1977–1982 ]"
 date: 2017-09-29
 release_id: "10919769"
 slug: "a-new-career-in-a-new-town-19771982-10919769"
+hideSummary: true
 cover:
     image: "a-new-career-in-a-new-town-19771982-10919769.jpg"
+    alt: "A New Career In A New Town [ 1977–1982 ] by David Bowie"
+    caption: "A New Career In A New Town [ 1977–1982 ] by David Bowie"
-tags: ["Rock", "Pop"]
+genres: ["Rock", "Pop"]
-hideSummary: true
+styles: ["Avantgarde", "Art Rock", "Experimental"]
 ---

 ## Tracklisting